dorelleafargan/C-Exercises/README.md

 * What is the avarage of the digits.
 * Checks how many of the digits divide by 3 without reminder.
 * Checks how many digits of the number are smaller then the unit's digit.

+_**This solution code was made by Dorelle Afargan and Lior Elayev as part of our C# Development in a .NET Enviorment course.**_